eoscanada/pitreos/README.md

 * Chunks with data are compressed before transfer
 * Caching can be enabled to keep any downloaded/uploaded chunk locally and quickly restore your files.
 * Chunks are not uploaded again if the same content exist at the same destination (with the same backup path)
+* Existing data in files flagged as "appendonly-files" are not verified on restore.
+Only missing data at the end of the file is downloaded.

+## Known issues:
+* File permissions are not managed

 # How to install ?